softwarefactory-project/sf-docs/docs/user/gerritlinks_user.rst

 Gerrit comments link customisation
 ==================================

-You can configure how gerrit render link from commit message using the config-repository gerrit/commentlinks.yaml file:
+You can configure how Gerrit renders links in commit messages by editing the **gerrit/commentlinks.yaml** file in the config repository:

-* git clone the config-repository
+* clone the config repository with git
 * edit the gerrit/commentlinks.yaml, for example adding bugzilla.redhat.com:

 .. code-block:: yaml